 - Pays your bills, manages investments, and makes legal or business decisions

 - Makes your medical decisions if you’re unable to

 - Controls how and when your assets are distributed

-- Reduces or eliminates estate taxes
+- Can help reduce or eliminate estate taxes

-- Protects your assets for your family (or other heirs)
+1. Protects your assets for your family (or other heirs)

-- Gives you a say in who receives your belongings
+2. Gives you a say in who receives your belongings

-- Determine (or update) beneficiaries.
+3. Determine (or update) your beneficiaries

-Annuities with a named beneficiary generally can avoid the probate process, potentially providing income directly to beneficiaries without delay.
+Annuities with a named beneficiary can generally avoid the probate process, potentially providing income directly to beneficiaries without delay.

 Talk to a financial professional to learn more information about the importance of estate planning and partner with other professionals to help you develop an estate plan.